top of page

 1822 Spring Garden air rights 2004.jpeg

 Arrow shows site of proposed tower and why those interested in views from Spring Garden Towers might object.
+Also seen is the joint where the north and south towers of the building are joined.

 Spring Garden Towers today has two other features, one interesting and one annoying, that merit comment.
 In the southeast corner of the building, best seen along Buttonwood Square (the driveway south of the building), there is a retaining wall that represents remnants of a set of steps that went from Buttonwood Street to the back of a Linton's Restaurant at 1816 Spring Garden Street in the 1960's.
 Linton's was a Philadelphia chain that served "faster" food, but the restaurants fell victims to the really fast food chains of the 1970's.
 That is the interesting feature.